 Brain disorders or injury, such as:

 - Dementia or Alzheimer disease (advanced cases)

 Dementia is a loss of brain function that occurs with certain diseases.
-It affects memory, thinking, language, judgment, and behavior.Read Article Now Book Mark Article
+It affects one or more brain functions such as memory, thinking, language, j...Read Article Now Book Mark Article

 - Head trauma (moderate to severe cases)

 - Stroke (usually when the stroke is either massive or has destroyed certain areas of the brain such as the brainstem or thalamus)

 - Infections that affect the brain, such as meningitis or encephalitis